 Enjoy a Local Fiesta

+One of my favourite free things to do in Barcelona is party!
 Each neighbourhood in the city celebrates its own Festa Major, or street festival, at different times of the year.
-The most popular is the Festa Major de Gràcia in August, when residents decorate their streets with different themes, and have live music concerts, free dance classes and more.
+The most popular is the Festa Major de Gràcia in August, when residents decorate their streets with different themes and have live music concerts, free dance classes and more.
 Other major festivals include La Merced in September, Las Festes de Santa Eulàlia and the Light Festival in February, and San Joan in June when everyone heads to the beach for fireworks.

 Watch Sardana Dancing

 The Sardana is a traditional Catalan dance that was banned during the Franco dictatorship, along with the Catalan language.
 Despite the ban, Catalans continued to dance in defiance, and now the Sardana is a symbol of Catalan culture and pride.
 During the summer in the early evening you can catch a performance in the square in front of the cathedral on Saturdays, or in Placa Jaume 1 on Sundays, when groups of locals young and old form circles and dance to the sound of a live band.

 Castellers are teams of people of all ages who come together to create human towers, and are one of the most awe-inspiring free things to do in Barcelona.
 Castellers usually perform at every festival in Barcelona, and regularly at various events throughout the year.
 At major festivals, teams from different areas of Barcelona and Catalunya compete to create the highest and most complex towers, while at other times you may find one group practising in front of the Cathedral.
 Check the Castellers de Catalunya website for details of upcoming performances.

 This is just a small sample of free things in Barcelona that you can enjoy, so what are you waiting for?
 Have you been to Barcelona and done any other free activities?
 Let me know in the comments below!